PandaFoss/Awesome-Arch/README.md

 - [PuppyRus-A](https://sourceforge.net/projects/puppyrusa/) - Lightweight, portable and flexible Linux based on Arch, Puppy, Porteus.
 - [TeLiSc OS](https://sourceforge.net/projects/telisc-os/) - A simple GNU/Linux distribution based on Arch Linux which provides you a stable Arch Linux with i3 window manager.

-#### Specific purpose
+### Specific purpose

-- [BlackArch Linux](https://blackarch.org/) _(Security/Forensics)_ - An Arch Linux-based distribution designed for penetration testers and security researchers.
+- [BlackArch Linux](https://blackarch.org/) - _(Security/Forensics)_ - An Arch Linux-based distribution designed for penetration testers and security researchers.
-- [ArchStrike](https://archstrike.org/) _(Security)_ - A distribution for security professionals and researchers based on Arch Linux.
+- [ArchStrike](https://archstrike.org/) - _(Security)_ - A distribution for security professionals and researchers based on Arch Linux.
-- [SystemRescueCd](http://www.system-rescue-cd.org/) _(Data Rescue)_ - An Arch-based Linux system on a bootable CD-ROM or USB drive, designed for repairing a system and data after a crash.
+- [SystemRescueCd](http://www.system-rescue-cd.org/) - _(Data Rescue)_ - An Arch-based Linux system on a bootable CD-ROM or USB drive, designed for repairing a system and data after a crash.
-- [MorpheusArch Linux](http://morpheusarchlinux.com/) _(Data Rescue)_ - A distribution based on Arch Linux.
+- [MorpheusArch Linux](http://morpheusarchlinux.com/) - _(Data Rescue)_ - A distribution based on Arch Linux.
-- [LinHES](http://www.linhes.org/) _(MythTV)_ - An attempt to make the installation of GNU/Linux and MythTV as trivial as possible.
+- [LinHES](http://www.linhes.org/) - _(MythTV)_ - An attempt to make the installation of GNU/Linux and MythTV as trivial as possible.
-- [UBOS](https://ubos.net/) _(Server)_ - A Linux distribution designed to greatly reduce the amount of time required to set up and maintain common network services.
+- [UBOS](https://ubos.net/) - _(Server)_ - A Linux distribution designed to greatly reduce the amount of time required to set up and maintain common network services.
-- [TalkingArch](https://talkingarch.tk/) _(Assistive)_ - A re-spin of the Arch Linux live ISO image, modified to include speech and Braille output for blind and visually-impaired users.
+- [TalkingArch](https://talkingarch.tk/) - _(Assistive)_ - A re-spin of the Arch Linux live ISO image, modified to include speech and Braille output for blind and visually-impaired users.
-- [Archphile](https://archphile.org/) _(Raspberry Pi/ARM/Audio)_ - Yet another linux audio distribution for embedded boards.
+- [Archphile](https://archphile.org/) - _(Raspberry Pi/ARM/Audio)_ - Yet another linux audio distribution for embedded boards.
-- [BBQLinux](http://bbqlinux.org/) _(Android Developers)_ - A user-friendly Linux distribution made for Android developers.
+- [BBQLinux](http://bbqlinux.org/) - _(Android Developers)_ - A user-friendly Linux distribution made for Android developers.
 It has everything on board to build AOSP or AOSP-based distributions like LineageOS or OmniROM.
-- [RaspArch](https://sourceforge.net/projects/rasparch/) _(Raspberry Pi/ARM)_ - A “remaster” of Arch Linux ARM.
+- [RaspArch](https://sourceforge.net/projects/rasparch/) - _(Raspberry Pi/ARM)_ - A “remaster” of Arch Linux ARM.

-### SystemD-free
+## SystemD-free Arch-based distros

 - [Obarun](https://web.obarun.org/) - An Arch Linux based distribution featuring the S6 init software in place of systemd.
 - [Artix Linux](https://artixlinux.org/) - A fork (or continuation as an autonomous project) of the Arch-OpenRC and Manjaro-OpenRC projects.